UK's Osborne set to play safe, opt for Tucker at BoE

 Moreover, from next year the BoE will take charge of British financial regulation, almost doubling its size and boosting the case for a governor with strong management skills and financial market experience, rather than someone in incumbent governor Mervyn King's academic mould.

 But the government has done well out of the current leadership.
-King backed its austerity programme, and the BoE's multi-billion bond-buying scheme helped keep the economy afloat.
+King backed its austerity program, and the BoE's multi-billion bond-buying scheme helped keep the economy afloat.

 Tucker isn't seen as radically departing from this agenda.

-Economists polled by Reuters last week saw Tucker as the clear favourite, with 22 out of 23 expecting him to get the job when Osborne announces his decision, probably alongside a major budget statement on Dec.
-5. King's term ends next June.
+Economists polled by Reuters last week saw Tucker as the clear favorite, with 22 out of 23 expecting him to get the job when Osborne announces his decision, probably alongside a major budget statement on December 5.
+King's term ends next June.

 Vital for Osborne will be selecting someone with whom he can have a strong working relationship at a time when Britain's economy is struggling to achieve solid growth, almost five years after the start of the financial crisis.